 Meeting with Partner: I meet with my supervisor to discuss the results of my research and decide on our next steps.

-To-do list: Keeping very organised is a crucial part of what we are expected to do as trainees, so I always prepare a to-do list for the next day.
+To-do list: Keeping very organised is crucial, so I always prepare a to-do list for the next day.
 Before leaving the office, I also check with my supervisor that I am not needed for anything else.

-Socializing: I have made good friends with many of the trainees in my year, and we often spend time together outside of work.
+Socializing: I made good friends with many of the trainees during my graduate programme, and we often spend time together outside of work.